kumahq/kuma-website/docs/docs/1.3.0/quickstart/universal.md

 EOF
 ```

-By doing so every request we now make on our demo application at [`192.168.33.70:8000/`](http://192.168.33.70:8000/) is not only working again, but it is automatically encrypted and secure.
+By doing so every request we now make on our demo application at [`127.0.0.1:5000/`](http://127.0.0.1:5000/) is not only working again, but it is automatically encrypted and secure.

 :::tip
 As usual, you can visualize the Mutual TLS configuration and the Traffic Permission policies we have just applied via the GUI, the HTTP API or `kumactl`.
 :::

-### 3. Visualize Traffic Metrics
+## Explore Traffic Metrics

-Among the [many policies](/policies) that Kuma provides out of the box, one of the most important ones is [Traffic Metrics](/docs/1.3.0/policies/traffic-metrics/).
+One of the most important [policies](/policies) that Kuma provides out of the box is [Traffic Metrics](/docs/1.2.3/policies/traffic-metrics/).

-With Traffic Metrics we can leverage Prometheus and Grafana to visualize powerful dashboards that show the overall traffic activity of our application and the status of the Service Mesh.
+With Traffic Metrics we can leverage Prometheus and Grafana to provide powerful dashboards that visualize the overall traffic activity of our application and the status of the service mesh.

 ```sh
 $ cat <<EOF | kumactl apply -f -